 TG: Put your nose in the glass and hold the dark fruit and your eyes in the same place for a few seconds and see if anything pops up.

 GH: No, I don’t see any dark fruit.
 I feel dark fruit whether it’s in the core of my body or in a smell memory.

 TG: But I’m curious because feelings tend to be evaluative—they happen as a result of an image or a sound.
-So what I want to know is there an image that creates all this other stuff?
+What I want to know is if there is an image that creates all this other stuff?
 Because again, how do you know it’s dark fruit and not red fruit or even a catcher’s mitt for that matter?
 How do you know?

 GH: Right as in how am I pulling it from the wine.
 I guess it’s just an instantaneous reaction in my brain.
 There’s this thought that I’ve catalogued all these smells and there’s a synapse that’s telling me this is dark fruit.

 TG: But what tells the synapse?

 GH: I think, although I haven’t really articulated this before, that for me it’s sort of a family tree or a logarithm.
 Like you, I do the same kind of thing in terms of the fruit, the floral, mineral, veggie, and the rest.